partiql/partiql-lang-kotlin/docs/dev/README-DESIGN.md

 }
 ```

-Note that now, all values require an additional virtual dispatch to get the underlying value.  `ExprValue` can be thought of as a thunk for all of the types of values in \SqlName.
+Note that now, all values require an additional virtual dispatch to get the underlying value.  `ExprValue` can be thought of as a thunk for all of the types of values in PartiQL.

 [recursive-descent]: https://en.wikipedia.org/wiki/Recursive_descent_parser
 [pratt-parser]: http://eli.thegreenplace.net/2010/01/02/top-down-operator-precedence-parsing